rpi-bakers/rpi-docker/README.md

 ├── Dockerfile-Ubuntu-24.04
 ├── README.md
 ├── docker-build.sh
+├── docker-env.sh
 ├── docker-run.sh
-├── env.sh
+├── setup-rpi-build.sh
 ```

 Set variables
 -------------

-Use `env.sh` to set variables for your build setup.
+Use `docker-env.sh` to set variables for your build setup.
 Make sure you have created a working directory,
 owned by current user, on a larger partition.

+`MACHINE` variable is also used to override the default Raspberry Pi machine in rpi-build/env.sh.

 Create a yocto-ready docker image
 ---------------------------------